Isabelle de Ludres: Relationship with Louis XIV

 Ludres' beauty and her Lorraince accent attracted many courtiers, whom she all resisted.
 Around Easter 1675, during a conflict with her maîtresse-en-titre (official mistress) Madame de Montespan (1640–1707), the king himself, Louis XIV (1638–1715) took an interest in her.
 They started a discreet affair, but Montespan became jealous.
 She started a rumour that Ludres suffered of scabies, leprosy, and all imaginable diseases.
 The king falsified the allegations by keeping Ludres with him.

 However, when the king and Montespan made peace, he was forced to at least pretend to break up with Ludres.
 Montespan continued to mock and criticise Ludres in front of Louis, calling her an haillon (rag), and imitating her Lorraine accent and her naivety.
 Still, when she had to leave the court in 1676 to give birth to the king's sixth illegitimate child, she could not prevent Louis and Ludres from reuniting.

 Fall from grace

 While the king was away fighting against Spain, Ludres spread the word about their affair, even saying that she was pregnant by him.
 The ladies who had the privilege of sitting on a stool in the queen's presence stood up when Ludres arrived.
 She boasted that she had beaten Madame de Montespan and already saw herself as the new royal favourite.
 She even wrote a letter to the king, which irritated him as he wanted their relationship to remain secret.
 He broke off all relations with her.
 After the king and Madame de Montespan had both returned, one day the court was hearing mass.
-The king greeted Ludres, for which Montespand reproached both of them, signaling her rival's final fall.
+The king greeted Ludres, for which Montespan reproached both of them, signaling her rival's final fall.